 Before the internet became the thing that runs our lives, it may not have been as big an issue to receive a customer complaint as it is today.

 After all, how vocal could a person get and how much impact could they have when complaining without a way to broadcast their displeasure?
-Nowadays, one little complaint on social media can do some serious damage, especially if a brand doesn’t handle it properly.
+Nowadays, one little complaint on social media can do some serious damage, especially if you don’t handle it properly.

 More and more people are heading to Facebook and Twitter to complain about products and services rather than using brands’ other contact options.
-The common thinking seems to be why should you email or call, when typing an update on social is so much quicker?
+The common thinking seems to be: why should I email or call, when typing an update on social is so much quicker?

-With tweets and Facebook posts on brand pages being public, every follower, fan and potential customer can see complaints, with the steps that brands take to address them having a huge influence on customer advocacy and brand reputation.
+With tweets and Facebook posts on brand pages being public, every follower, fan and potential customer can see complaints.
+The steps you take to address them could have a huge influence on customer advocacy and brand reputation.

-This is why it pays to handle any complaints received over social media quickly, completely and in the way that best reflects the value of your brand.
+It pays to handle social media complaints quickly, comprehensively and in a way that reflects the value of your brand.
 We’ve got just the tips to help you do this.

 Answer every customer

 What’s more frustrating than having something go wrong that you need to complain about?
-Not getting a response.
+Not getting a response to your complaint.

 There is a high chance that a customer who doesn’t get a response will post another negative comment.
-Similarly, those who don’t get a timely response are likely to post again to ask why, especially as our research shows almost half (49.8 per cent) of customers who post a complaint online expect to get an answer within an hour.
+Similarly, those who don’t get a timely response are likely to post again to ask why.

-If a customer keeps posting about why they are not happy – likely getting more irate as they go on – a greater number of people will see their negative comments, meaning they are influencing more potential customers.
+If a customer keeps posting about why they’re not happy – likely getting more irate as they go on – a greater number of people will see their negative comments, meaning they’re influencing more potential customers.

 This is why you need to monitor posts and comments on social media and respond in good time.
-Even if your response is to send an email or call the customer service line, a prompt answer is just as important as one that deals with the complaint.
+Even if your response is to ask the person to send an email or call the customer service line, a prompt answer is just as important as one that deals with the complaint.

 Maintain brand voice

 It can be hard to stay calm when dealing with customer complaints, especially as social media can bring out the worst in people.
-However, it is vital that you remain professional and keep responses in-line with both company policy and brand voice.
+However, it’s vital that you remain professional and keep responses in-line with both company policy and brand voice.

-Answering a complaint in an unprofessional way or with a response that doesn’t fit with the brand can create a lot of backlash.
-While some brands have been successful with responding in a humorous way, you need to tread carefully, as this isn’t the best option for all complaints.
+Answering a complaint in an unprofessional way or with a response that doesn’t fit with your brand can create a lot of backlash.
+While some brands have been successful with adopting a lighthearted or cheeky tone on social media – Innocent Drinks and Old Spice, for example – this might not be the best way to deal with complaints.

-Assess what information you need to reply with and the best way to do this in order to seem apologetic and genuine, as well as sounding like other brand communication.
+Assess what information you need to reply with and the best way to be genuinely apologetic, while staying in line with other brand communications.
 This may be difficult to do if the customer is still unhappy, but slipping up with what you say and how you say it will give you an even bigger headache.

 Don’t hit the delete button